-- The Board President will lead the Board as it interviews responders to its RFP.
-See 105 ILCS 5/10-13 stating that the Board President presides at all meetings and Board policy 2:110, Qualifications, Term, and Duties of Board Officers. - 2.
-The Board may also want to consider allowing an equal amount of time for each interview. - 3.
-Discuss the following items with each responder during the interview: - Introduce Board members to the responder - Describe the Board's interview process, selection process, and ask the responder if he or she has questions about the Board's process for selecting its attorney - Describe the District's philosophy or mission statement - Describe the Board Attorney position by reviewing the RFP - Begin asking the interview questions (see Develop interview questions, above) - Ask the responder whether he or she has any questions for the Board - Thank the responder and inform him or her when the Board expects to make its decision and how the responder will be contacted regarding the Board's decision - Conduct a reference check and other background investigation(s). - 1.
-The Board President may perform this check or direct the Superintendent to: - Check the ARDC's master roll of attorneys as "Authorized to Practice Law" (To do this, enter the attorney's name into the ARDC's registration and public disciplinary records database at: www.iardc.org/Lawyer/Search.) - Click on the attorney's name to review whether any disciplinary actions are pending or resolved; current and prior actions will appear at the bottom of the screen - If disciplinary actions are listed, ask the attorney or law firm for more information - 2.
+- Describe the District's philosophy or mission statement. - Describe the Board Attorney position by reviewing the RFP. - Begin asking the interview questions.
+(See Develop interview questions, above). - Ask the responder whether he or she has any questions for the Board. - Thank the responder and inform him or her when the Board expects to make its decision and how the responder will be contacted regarding the Board's decision.

+Conduct a reference check and other background investigation(s).

+- 1. The Board President may perform this check or direct the Superintendent to: - Check the ARDC's master roll of attorneys as "Authorized to Practice Law."
+To do this, enter the attorney's name into the ARDC's registration and public disciplinary records database at: www.iardc.org/lawyersearch.asp. - Click on the attorney's name to review whether any disciplinary actions are pending or resolved; current and prior actions will appear at the bottom of the screen. - If disciplinary actions are listed, ask the attorney or law firm for more information. - 2.
 There are other online attorney review services available.
 These services may be overly subjective and/or the attorney may have control over the content in these services.
-Always check with the ARDC.
+Always check with the ARDC. - 3.
+Call references provided by the responder.

-- 3. Call references provided by the responder. - Enter into a written agreement or engagement letter with the selected attorney or law firm. - 1.
-All agreements for legal services should be in writing.
+Enter into a written contract with the selected attorney or law firm.

+- 1. All agreements for legal services should be in writing.
 At minimum, the agreement should provide the fee arrangement and the scope of services.
-Agreements for legal services and individual billing statements form the Board Attorney are subject to disclosure pursuant to a Freedom of Information Act request (PAO 14-02). - 2.
-Discuss the fee arrangements with the responder and decide: - Whether to enter into a fee arrangement and/or a retainer agreement (Note: Attorneys typically bill by a pre-determined percentage of the hour, e.g., in one-tenth of an hour increments.
-Many districts enter into a retainer agreement for legal services or an engagement letter that requires them to pay the attorney a pre-determined fee every month.
+Agreements for legal services and individual billing statements form the Board Attorney are subject to disclosure pursuant to a Freedom of Information Act request (PAC-14-002). - 2.
+Discuss the fee arrangements with the responder and decide: - Whether to enter into a fee arrangement or a retainer agreement.
+Note: Attorneys typically bill by a pre-determined percentage of the hour, e.g., in one-tenth of an hour increments.
+Many districts enter into a retainer agreement for legal services that requires them to pay the attorney a pre-determined fee every month.
 In return, the attorney provides a pre-determined amount of legal services whenever the district needs him or her.
-Districts find this useful because (1) they can budget for legal expenses, (2) legal advice is available up to the pre-determined amount for lower fees, and (3) this arrangement often provides for an enhanced, long-term relationship with the attorney.) - The appropriate scope of services - 3.
-Review the written contract or memorialized relationship (agreement for legal services or engagement letter) for these provisions: - Fee arrangement - Scope of services - Which attorneys will be providing legal services - A statement that the Board controls all legal decisions - A statement that the attorney and his or her law firm have no conflicts of interest or, if a conflict exists, that the Board understands the conflict and waives it - Board's right to terminate the services of the attorney and law firm at any time for any reason - 4.
-Approve the agreement for legal services or engagement letter during an open Board meeting.
+Districts find this useful because (1) they can budget for legal expenses, (2) legal advice is available up to the pre-determined amount for lower fees, and (3) this arrangement often provides for an enhanced, long-term relationship with the attorney. - The appropriate scope of services. - 3.
+Review the written contract (Agreement for Legal Services) for these provisions: - Fee arrangement. - Scope of services. - Who will be providing legal services? - A statement that the Board controls all legal decisions. - A statement that the attorney and his or her law firm have no conflicts of interest or, if a conflict exists, that the Board understands the conflict and waives it. - Board's right to terminate the services of the attorney and law firm at any time for any reason. - 4.
+Approve the Agreement for Legal Services during an open Board meeting.